Stockton and Darlington Railway: Cleveland iron ore

 By 1857, a blast furnace had opened close to the Durham coalfield on the north side of the Tees.
 Backed by the rival West Hartlepool Harbour and Railway, the Durham and Cleveland Union Railway proposed a line from the mines in Skinningrove and Staithes, via Guisborough and a bridge over the Middlesbrough and Redcar Railway to a jetty at Cargo Fleet, from where a ferry would carry the ore across the Tees to the blast furnaces.
 When the proposal was before Parliament the S&DR suggested that their Middlesbrough and Redcar could be extended to Saltburn, and the Tees crossed by a swing bridge.
 The Cleveland Railway received permission for a line from Skinningrove as far as Guisborough, and the S&DR permission for an extension to Saltburn and a branch to a mine at Skelton.
 This Stockton and Darlington Railway Amalgamation Act 1858 (21 & 22 Vict. c. cxvi) also authorised the merger of the S&DR with the railways it held on lease.

-An application to Parliament for a jetty in the following year was unsuccessful, but in 1860 the Upsall, Normanby and Ormesby Railway received permission for a line with access to the river, the S&DR claim of exclusive rights to the foreshore having been rejected.
+An application to Parliament for a jetty in the following year was unsuccessful, but in 1860 the Upsall, Normanby and Ormesby Railway started building a line with access to the river, the S&DR claim of exclusive rights to the foreshore having been rejected.
 The jetty was also opposed by the Tees Conservancy Commissioners and they moored barges along the foreshore to obstruct construction.
 In what became known as the Battle of the Tees, a fight broke out when a steam tug sent by the commissioners interrupted men moving the barges.
 The barges were successfully moved, but a more serious fight developed the following night when three of the commissioners' steam tugs arrived.
 The police then kept watch on the works until they were finished.

 Henry Pease, a S&DR director and Quaker, visited his brother Joseph in mid-1859 at his house by the sea at Marske-by-the-Sea.
 Returning late for dinner, he explained he had walked to Saltburn, then a group of fisherman's cottages, where he had had a "sort of prophetic vision" of a town with gardens.
 With other S&DR directors he planned the town, with gardens and Zetland Hotel by the station, and bought a house at 5 Britannia Terrace, where he stayed for a few weeks every summer.
 The extension opened in 1861, a station on the through line replacing the terminus at Redcar.